 The value assigned to IPR&D was determined by identifying individual research projects for which technological feasibility had not been established.
 These include semiconductor projects with a value after application of the SEC's IPR&D valuation methodology of \$77.2 million and a process technology project with a value of \$11.8 million.
 The value of each project was determined by estimating the expected cash flows from the projects once commercially viable, applying a factor based on the stage of completion of each project so as to include only those cash flows that relate to development efforts prior to the acquisition date, and discounting the resulting net cash flows back to their present value.
 The percentage of completion for each project was determined using proportionate cost incurred and technical milestones achieved to date.
-The percentage of completion varied by individual project, and at June 15, 1999 ranged from 50% to 69% for semiconductor projects.
-The process technology project was estimated to be 90% complete on June 15, 1999.
+The percentage of completion varied by individual project ranging from 50% to 69% for semiconductors on June 15, 1999.
 Since June 15, 1999, there have been no significant changes in the assumptions underlying these valuations.